Steve Kitch Mastering FAQ

 Send your tracks here:

-We accept the following methods of payment
+The following methods of payment are accepted.

-Credit card – UK and Overseas customers
+Debit or Credit card – UK and Overseas customers

 Cheque – UK customers only

 Cheques made payable to “Audiomaster Ltd.”

 Bank transfer – UK customers